pearlhamilton/Quizzical/README.md

 - [x] answers are encoded
 - [x] after submitting answer for final question in quiz, page will crash
 - [x] sends wrong quiz score to post
-- [ ] socket and client integration
+- [x] socket and client integration
+- [x] scores not showing as percentage
+- [ ] leaderboard not sorted by descending order
+- [ ] winner not displayed

 # Changelog